Ling-Lang/Ling-Lang/README.md

 - 👋 Hi, I’m Dylan or Jens
--    I'm currently a student and applying at the ecole42 in Heilbronn
+-    I'm currently in the Piscine for the 42 in Heilbronn
--    At the moment i work 2 websites https://dylanderechte.online and <redacted>

   Thanks for coming to my TedTalk
 <!---